302 Marlborough

 After acquiring 302 Marlborough, Miriam Hilliard opened a school for girls under twelve there.
 They also rented rooms to lodgers.
 Julia Hilliard continued to operate their primary and preparatory school at 116 Mt.
 Vernon, and they both continued to live there with their mother.

-Elizabeth Hilliard died in April of 1886.
+Elizabeth (Newhall) Hilliard died in April of 1886.
 Julia and Miriam Hilliard continued to live at 116 Mt.
-Vernon until about 1887, when they moved to 302 Marlborough.
+Vernon and operate their schools both there and at 302 Marlborough.

-After they moved to 302 Marlborough Julia and Miriam Hilliard consolidated their two schools there.
+By the 1887-1888 winter season, Julia and Miriam Hilliard had moved to 302 Marlborough and consolidated their two schools there.
 They also continued to accept lodgers.

 By the 1889-1890 winter season, 302 Marlborough was the home of Charles Whipple Smith, a real estate and insurance broker, and his wife, Harriet Elizabeth (Farnsworth) Smith.
 They previously had lived at 34 Gloucester.
 They continued to live at 302 Marlborough during the 1891-1892 season, but moved thereafter to 270 Newbury.